-THE PATH TOWARD END-TO-END NETWORK SLICING
+II.
+THE PATH TOWARDS END-TO-END NETWORK SLICING

 Network slicing can be seen as a consequence of the softwarization of the protocol stack.
-We next review the path toward this softwarization, highlighting the complexity involved in sharing RAN resource across tenants due to the tight synchronization required.
-Then we review different approaches to share the RAN, each one imposing a different trade-off between efficiency and isolation.
+We next review the path towards this softwarization, highlighting the complexity involved with sharing RAN resource across tenants due to the tight synchronisation required.
+Then, we review different approaches to share the RAN, each one imposing a different trade-off between efficiency and isolation.
 Finally, we review the most promising software solutions to instantiate a mobile network, identifying the building blocks for the design and implementation of POSENS.

-Softwarization of Networks
+A. Softwarization of networks

-4G and previous networks are usually composed of monolithic physical boxes, each one providing a very specific functionality and running specialized software on specialized hardware.
-5G and future networks will be based on network functions virtualization (NFV) and software defined networking (SDN), which enable flexible network deployments thanks to network programmability.2
+4G and previous networks are usually composed of monolithic physical boxes, each one providing a very specific functionality and running specialised software on specialised hardware.
+5G and future networks will be based on network function virtualization (NFV) and software defined networking (SDN), these technologies enabling flexible network deployments thanks to network programmability.5

-In this new approach, a network is decomposed into three layers:

-- Infrastructure, which consists of general-purpose hardware (e.g., cloud computing servers) - Network, composed of all the networking functions, virtual (VNFs) or physical (PNFs) - Management and orchestration, that extends the legacy management layer (e.g., the element managers defined by the Third Generation Partnership Project, 3GPP) to support the instantiation and orchestration of network functions.
+In this new approach, a network is decomposed into three layers: (i) infrastructure, which consists in general-purpose hardware (e.g., cloud computing servers), (ii) network, composed by all the networking functions, virtual (VNFs) or physical (PNFs), and (iii) management and orchestration, that extends the legacy management layer (e.g., the Element Managers defined by 3GPP) to support the instantiation and orchestration of network functions.

-This approach is represented in Fig. 1, which illustrates one configuration of the testbed that we use to validate POSENS, where the same user equipment (UE, in POSENS a "multi-slice UE") runs two independent slices (blue and red) over the same set of physical resources.
-The infrastructure layer is composed of a laptop, two SDR cards (USRP B210 boards) that provide the RF front-end, and a small set of server nodes.
-The network layer runs over this infrastructure, and is composed of the required network functions such as the RAN, home subscriber server (HSS), and serving/packet gateway (S/P-GW).3 Finally, the MANO also runs over the same infrastructure, and is in charge of instantiating and connecting the networking functions composing the slices.
+This approach is represented in Fig. 1, which illustrates one configuration of the testbed that we use to validate POSENS, where the same User Equipment (UE, in POSENS a "Multi-Slice UE") runs two independent slices (blue and red) over the same set of physical resources.
+The infrastructure layer is composed by a laptop, two SDR cards (USRP B210 boards) that provide the RF front end, and a small set of server nodes.
+The network layer runs over this infrastructure, and is composed of the required network functions such as the RAN, HSS, S/P-GW.6 Finally, the management and orchestration also runs over the same infrastructure, and is in charge of instantiating and connecting the networking functions composing the slices.

 To support the above vision, data from different slices (and not necessarily from different UEs) has to be (de)multiplexed over a set of shared resources.
-That is, the mobile network protocol stack has to be divided into VNFs that explicitly belong to one tenant (i.e., usually the CN) and functions that are shared across them (i.e, usually the access network, to lower the deployment costs).
-This imposes some novel requirements on various elements, particularly on the RAN functions to support, for example, the existence of multiple CNs, or for the UE to attach to multiple slices at the same time.
-Allowing UEs to simultaneously access different slices is essential for many scenarios envisioned in 5G, including simultaneous access to services supported by different slices as well as provisioning a service that employs multiple slices.
-For instance, for Industry 4.0 scenarios, augmented reality devices could connect to an "industrial" slice and to an eMBB slice; for vehicular scenarios, different slices could be used for automated driving and infotainment services.
-This is in line
+That is, the mobile network protocol stack has to be divided into VNFs that explicitly belong to one tenant (i.e., usually the core network), and functions that are shared across them (i.e, usually the access network, to lower the deployment costs).
+This imposes some novel requirements on various elements, in particular, on the RAN functions to support e.g., the existence of multiple Core Networks (CNs), or for the UE to attach to multiple slices at the same time.
+Allowing UEs to simultaneously access different slices is essential for many scenarios envisioned in 5G, including the simultaneous access to services supported by different slices as well as the provisioning of a service that employs multiple slices.
+For instance, for "Industry 4.0" scenarios, augmented reality devices could connect to an "industrial" slice and to an enhanced mobile broadband slice; for vehicular scenarios, different slices could be used for automated driving and for infotainment services.
+This is in line with the 3GPP SA2 standardization work, which envisions a 5G core network that can attach to up to 8 network slices instances at the same time.
+This multi-slice support requires that traffic from different tenants has to be handled over the same spectrum, which makes it more complex to have dedicated/customized RANs for different slices.
+In what follows, we discuss how to perform RAN slicing from an architectural point of view.